 The last scheduled class for 2018 was held in September.
 More classes will be schedule for 2019, if you were not able to attend this year.

-A highlight of the course will be when students press the firing button on the control panel to test their rocket motor.
-It will not be an ordinary firing button or control panel.
+A highlight of the course is when students press the firing button on the control panel to test their rocket motor.
+It is not an ordinary firing button or control panel.
 It is the original firing button and control panel used by Aerojet, once called the "General Motors of Rocketry" by Time magazine.
 From this historic control panel was test fired solid rocket motors powering Polaris, Minuteman and MX missiles including tactical missiles such as Sidewinder, Maverick, Harpoon and many others.
 Students and their rocket motors will merge with solid rocket history as they press the firing button.

 We did a special solid rocket motor design for three students from the Rutgers Rocket Propulsion Laboratory.
 Unable to get in to the September rocket motor design class since that class was sold out.
 We added an extra class in October so they could attend a class.